Preventing Global Warming

 Poster for Eco Safe Driving

-In order to spread and promote eco driving, the Ministry of Land, Infrastructure and Transport, the Ministry of Economy, Trade and Industry, the National Police Agency and the Ministry of the Environment cooperate to designate November Eco-Drive Promotion Month.
-In conjunction with this, SECOM holds Eco Safe Driving Contest for our offices throughout Japan.
+In order to spread and promote eco driving, the Ministry of Land, Infrastructure, Transport and Tourism, Ministry of Economy, Trade and Industry, National Police Agency and Ministry of the Environment cooperate to designate November Eco-Drive Promotion Month.
+In conjunction with this, SECOM holds promotional activities for Eco Safe Driving for our offices throughout Japan.

 All employees who drive during work are participants in the contest.
 They implement the “Seven Items for Eco Safe Driving” and compete for the best rate of fuel-mileage improvement through careful, safe, and environmentally-friendly driving, both in office section and vehicle section.
-Another purpose of the contest is to provide an opportunity for considering how to reduce CO2 emissions, the cause of global warming, while driving during work.
+Another purpose of Eco Safe Driving promotion is to provide an opportunity for considering how to reduce CO2 emissions, the cause of global warming, while driving during work.

-SECOM started considering the use of LED lighting even from earliest times when LED use was not as widespread as today.
+SECOM started using LED lighting even in the days when LED use was not as widespread as it is today.
 Technical departments at SECOM conducted independent tests for the energy-saving performance, electromagnetic wave noise, and safety performance of LEDs.
 Only LEDs which passed the test are used at SECOM.
 Replacing fluorescent lighting with LEDs reduces the amount of electricity used by an average of 60%.
-Furthermore, we have revised our policy of thinning the number of fluorescent lights, which we used to promote for the purpose of electricity saving, and as a consequence, workplace environment was improved.
+Furthermore, we have revised our policy of thinning the number of fluorescent lights, which we used to promote for the purpose of electricity saving, and as a consequence, the workplace environment was improved.